 Coronado Nursing Center is an average-sized nursing home located in Abilene, Texas.
 With a terrible overall grade of F, this facility didn't fare well in our assessment.
 Based on our ratings, this nursing home likely isn't a good fit for any prospective resident.
 More information on this nursing home's category grades may be found below.
-Its best category was inspections, which is discussed in the next section.
+Its best category was short-term care, which is discussed in the next section.

 Coronado Nursing Center